marko-js/htmljs-parser/README.md

 **NOTE:**
 The `escape` flag is merely informational.
 The application code is responsible for interpreting this flag to properly escape the contents.
-The contents
+The `contents` property can be altered by the `onattributeplaceholder` function and the attribute information emitted via `onopentag` will reflect this change.

 ### ondtd